 The vocational nursing program has selective admission criteria.
 Not all students who apply are accepted.
 Applications are accepted May 1st- June 1st of every academic year.
+Students must meet the following criteria:

-- 1) Enrolled at Odessa College as a credit student. - High School Diploma or GED. - 3) Minimum cumulative GPA of 2.0 is required from most recent college or high school work. - 4) Maintain current AHA CPR card.
-(Online CPR is not accepted.) - 5) Meet immunization requirements. - 6) Provide proof of health and auto insurance. - A satisfactory score on the TEAS Test must be achieved.
+- 1) Enrolled at Odessa College as a credit student. - 2) Minimum cumulative GPA of 2.0 is required from most recent college or high school work. - Maintain current AHA CPR card.
+(Online CPR is not accepted.) - 4) Meet immunization requirements. - 5) Provide proof of health insurance. - 6) A satisfactory score on the TEAS Test must be achieved.